 The Trenton Thunder is known both locally and nationally for the family fun created during game days with special entrance giveaways, promotions and theme nights, post-game fireworks, mascots Boomer and Strike and famous real-life golden retriever bat-dog Derby and Rookie.

-The docks are CLOSED for the season!
+The docks are OPEN for the season!

 The Docks on the Delaware are public docks, located outside Arm & Hammer Park at Waterfront Park, in the capital city of Trenton on the Delaware River.
 The docks are operated and maintained by the Mercer County Park Commission with regular hours of operation sunrise to sunset, seven days a week, April through September, weather permitting.